There are three ways to help your community increase the chance to be more physically active: through shared use, joint use, and open use.

 Some school districts and other public and private entities want to provide free community access to their recreational facilities without a formal partnership or agreement with another party.
 They may also want to allow for community use beyond group programs hosted by third parties, such as sports leagues.
 An open use policy allows school districts and others to formally grant community access to their facilities and set forth the roles, rights, and responsibilities of all involved.
 While open use can and often does occur on an informal basis, an open use policy can help clarify the parameters of the community use and ensure continued access.

 Formal agreements and policies offer increased protections for both the facility and the community group(s) using the facility.
-Since school, church, and other staffing can change over time, personal relationships are not the most secure way to guarantee access to facilities
+Since school, church, and other staffing can change over time, personal relationships are not the most secure way to guarantee access to facilities the future.

 A formal agreement can also help prevent problems related to maintenance, operations, liability, ownership or cost from arising.
 A good agreement or policy answers the following questions: